uniquedev200/SUVIDHA-BACKEND/README.md

 ## Backend Development Status

 The SUVIDHA backend is currently in active development.
 - The authentication using government-IDs and transport security implementation have been completed
 - Billing and payment listing routes have now been implemented and tested using mock data sources
-- **The payment creation route has been completed along with routes for creation and viewing of complaint.The routes have also been tested using mock data sources**
+- The payment creation route has been completed along with routes for creation and viewing of complaint.The routes have also been tested using mock data
+- **The AI-based consumption analysis route has been completed and secured for internal communication using service JWT tokens.The route has also been tested using mock data**
 - Completed HTTPS routes and TLS have been tested locally using mkcert certificates

 ### Completed Work

 - **Authentication Service**
   - Authentication routes fully implemented using JWT-based authentication
   - OTP-based user verification flow completed
+  - OTP processing made asynchronous for improved reliability and error handling
   - JWT access and refresh token lifecycle implemented
   - Routes secured using HTTPS and TLS encryption
   - Authentication routes locally tested under production-like HTTPS conditions